 Since 2001, the Danish duo of Sune Rose Wagner and Sharin Foo dished out reverb-heavy doses of Buddy Holly crossed with doo-wop that could be as sexy as it was straightforward.
 Although The Raveonettes never gained the kind of mainstream saturation Columbia Records was hoping for in the mid-2000s, the duo has enjoyed much critical success, especially with 2008’s Lust Lust Lust.
 The recently released In And Out Of Control shifts to lighter, more electro-inflected numbers, but the tight two-part harmonies, blistering guitars and biting lyrics remain strongly intact.
-In advance of The Raveonettes' show Sunday at Metro, The A.V.
+In advance of The Raveonettes' show tonight at First Avenue, The A.V.
 Club caught up with Foo to talk about lightening up, and smooth over the rumors of feuding with their Control producer, Danish pop star Thomas Troelsen.

 The A.V.
 Club: How does In And Out Of Control fit in with the rest of your discography?